arturgut/urlchecker/Readme.md

 ### Description
-URL checker allows to validate HTTP status and time taken to complete request for give url.
-Output is handled by net/http as HTTP server
+URL checker allows to validate HTTP status and time taken to complete request for given url.
+Output is handled by net/http and reports results in Prometheus format.

 ---